GMAT Vs. CAT: Syllabus, Pattern, Score, Eligibility Criteria, Fees, Difficulty Level

 Convertible into GRE score

 In terms of cost, the CAT exam is significantly more affordable than the GMAT Focus Edition for Indian candidates.
-The GMAT Focus Edition exam registration fee is approximately INR 23,000, compared to around INR 2400 for the CAT exam.
-This affordability makes the CAT exam more appealing to some students when compared to the GMAT Exam.
+The GMAT exam registration fee is approximately INR 23,000, compared to around INR 2500 for the CAT exam (1250 for SC/ST/PwD category).
+This affordability makes the CAT exam more appealing to some students when compared to the GMAT exam.
 Only the most confident candidates might consider investing in the GMAT exam.

-Here are some key points regarding GMAT Focus Edition and CAT exam fees:
+Here are some key points regarding GMAT and CAT exam fees:

 Cannot be rescheduled